 arrived in October of 2008 from Riverhills Kennel

 to complete our switch of breeding stock to the SM breed.
-Sadly, Grace and Abi did not meet our high breeding standards and were sold as well-started hunters at age 2.
+Sadly, Gracie and Abi did not meet our high breeding standards and were sold as well-started hunters at age 2.
 Anna delivered her B litter

 in January of 2011, from which we kept Tess

 arrived in October of 2013, from which we kept Bella

 in March of 2014.
 Unfortunately, Lizzy did not meet our high breeding standards and was sold as started hunter in 2015 to the same couple who purchased Abi from us in 2009.
 KD had her K Litter K Litter